Robert Schnabel (ice hockey): Playing career

 Schnabel was drafted by the New York Islanders in round 3, #79 overall, of the 1997 NHL Entry Draft and again by the Phoenix Coyotes in round 5, #129 overall, in the 1998 NHL Entry Draft.

 He was a product of HC Slavia Praha in the Czech league.
 After several seasons in North America, including 22 National Hockey League games for the Nashville Predators, Schnabel returned to Europe to represent first his hometown team in Prague and then HIFK in the Finnish SM-liiga.
-In January 2007 Schnabel's contract with HIFK was terminated upon arrival of Billy Tibbetts, as the SM-liiga only allowed a team to dress four foreign-born players per game, and Tibbets was HIFK's fifth foreign player.
+In January 2007, Schnabel's contract with HIFK was terminated upon the arrival of Billy Tibbetts, as the SM-liiga only allowed a team to dress four foreign-born players per game, and Tibbets was HIFK's fifth foreign player.
 Schnabel was subsequently signed by Jokerit of the same league.
 He played for BK Mladá Boleslav on loan from HC Kladno.

 During his two seasons at the Manchester Phoenix, Schnabel won an EPIHL League Championship winners medal as well as both winners and runners-up medals in the Playoffs.
-In 2013–14 he was named to the EPIHL's First All Star Team by Ice Hockey Journalists.
+In 2013–14, he was named to the EPIHL's First All Star Team by Ice Hockey Journalists.

 His retirement from hockey was announced via the Manchester Phoenix on 7 April 2014, the day after Phoenix lost 5–3 in the EPIHL Playoff Final to Basingstoke Bison at the Skydome Arena in Coventry.